rand00/mirage_hands-on/unikernels/visualizing_connections/README.md

 <cmd>
 ...
 ```
-.. note that on some systems `socat` doesn't support the READLINE parameter
+.. note that on some systems `socat` doesn't support the `READLINE` parameter
 which gives a bash-like interface.
-Exchange 'READLINE' with '-' to make it
+Exchange `READLINE` with `-` to make it
 work.

 Each line written in `socat` will be seen as a separate command.